 Apple has dropped support for the iPad mini 2, iPad mini 3 and iPad Air.

-iPadOS Release Date:
+iPadOS Release Date and Changelog:

 The iPadOS developer beta is already available, the public beta will be available from July.